Cornwall Women cricket team: History

 Cornwall Women began playing in national competition in 2005, when they joined the County Challenge Cup, the second tier of the Women's County Championship: they finished bottom of their division with one win, against Devon.
 After the County Championship expanded in 2008, they immediately won promotion to Division 4, where they remained for two seasons before being relegated in 2010.
 Since then, they have remained in the lowest tier of the County Championship, but did top their division in 2013, 2014 and 2018 before losing play-offs to gain promotion.

 In the Women's Twenty20 Cup, Cornwall Women have consistently played in Division 3 of the tournament in recent years, after a successful season in 2014, winning all of their matches to be promoted from Division 4.
 In 2021, Cornwall competed in the South West Group of the Twenty20 Cup and finished 3rd with 4 wins.
 They finished second in Group 8 of the Twenty20 Cup in 2022, before losing in the group final to Devon.
+The side finished bottom of their group in the 2023 Women's Twenty20 Cup.
+In 2024, the side finished 9th in their group in the Twenty20 Cup and 7th in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.